Plants-Finance/website/README.md

-# website
+# tailwind-bootstrap
-plants finance website
+a boilerplate for tailwind projects